Skip to Content

 Instant Pot Chicken Breast and Rice

-Adding vegetables to this chicken recipe gives it great flavor, texture, and the more I include them in our dinners the more my kids like them.
+Adding vegetables to this quick and easy chicken recipe gives it great flavor, texture, and the more I include them in our dinners the more my kids like them.
 Of course you can omit if you wish. 😉

 If you are totally opposed to adding vegetables, just leave those out.
 Only like frozen peas?
 Just add those and omit the others.
 Cheese is a really great add in but of course if you need it to be dairy free, then leave that out too.